gkhmara/capstone-prep/planningLog.md

 ### Saturday, 9/10
 * 5:00 pm: Prepping project and organizing plan
 * 6:10 pm: Building out test version of site
+* 6:40 pm: Continuing to build out a demo version of the site